kgruiz/Recapit/README.md

 # Recapit

-Recapit is a Rust CLI for turning slide decks, lecture handouts, PDFs, YouTube videos, and standalone images into cleaned LaTeX, Markdown, or JSON outputs using Google Gemini models.
+Recapit is a Rust CLI for turning slide decks, lecture handouts, PDFs, YouTube videos, and standalone images into cleaned Markdown (with optional JSON exports) using Google Gemini models.
 It handles asset discovery, ffmpeg/yt-dlp normalization, quota-aware retries, and template-driven prompting in one binary.

 ## Highlights

-- **Unified pipelines** – one orchestration layer handles PDF-to-image fan out, optional direct PDF ingestion, LLM interactions, and LaTeX cleanup for slides, lectures, documents, and ad-hoc images.
+- **Unified pipelines** – one orchestration layer handles PDF-to-image fan out, optional direct PDF ingestion, LLM interactions, and Markdown structuring for slides, lectures, documents, and ad-hoc images.
 - **Parallel processing** – document/image transcription and video chunk uploads run across configurable worker pools to shrink wall-clock time on larger batches.
 - **Quota-aware throttling** – shared token buckets and a quota monitor keep per-model RPM/TPM and upload concurrency within Gemini’s published limits, automatically backing off when 429s appear.
 - **Telemetry & cost tracking** – every request records tokens, duration, and metadata; CLI runs print a summary (with optional per-model breakdowns) and persist a JSON report with token usage and estimated spend.
-- **Smart defaults** – works out of the box with built-in prompts and LaTeX preambles; override prompts via `templates/` or custom strategies in `prompts/` when you need fine control.
+- **Smart defaults** – works out of the box with built-in prompts and Markdown headers; override prompts via `templates/` or custom strategies in `prompts/` when you need fine control.
 - **Resumable video ingestion** – manifests record normalized MP4 hashes, chunk ranges, and file URIs so reruns with `--skip-existing` only process dirty chunks.
 - **Auto classification** – invoke the tool without subcommands (or via `transcribe`) and heuristics choose the right prompt for slides, notes, worksheets, or documents.
 - **Image-first PDF handling** – every PDF is rasterized to per-page PNGs by default for consistent transcription; opt into direct PDF ingestion with `--pdf-mode pdf` or `PDFMode.PDF` when your chosen model supports it.
 - **Drop-in CLI** – invoke the Typer CLI from the shell with zero boilerplate and steer behaviour through presets or configuration files.
-- **Structured outputs** – cleaned LaTeX lands beside the source file by default; flip `RECAPIT_SAVE_FULL_RESPONSE` on if you also want raw model dumps and `RECAPIT_SAVE_INTERMEDIATES` to keep normalized/manifest artifacts.
+- **Structured outputs** – cleaned Markdown lands beside the source file by default; flip `RECAPIT_SAVE_FULL_RESPONSE` on if you also want raw model dumps and `RECAPIT_SAVE_INTERMEDIATES` to keep normalized/manifest artifacts.
 - **Preset-aware CLI** – compose presets in `recapit.yaml` and layer them with command-line overrides to adjust models, exports, concurrency, and media resolution without duplicating flags.

 ## Requirements